 Add Flash, Under-exposing by 1 Stop

 And now, you can shoot your image.
 There you have it!
-A mostly dark frame, with a subject that is barely lit.
+A suspenseful portrait with a mostly dark frame, with a subject that is barely lit.

 When you try this technique, look for an open wide space and keep away from any walls that may reflect the light from your flash, This way you’ll make sure the flash barely touches your subject and it’s under control.